 M.Sc.
-Physics Semester-I PHY-403 CLASSICAL MECHANICS
+Physics Semester-I PHY-413 CLASSICAL MECHANICS

-- 1. There will be five sections. - 2.
-Section A carries 15 marks and is compulsory consisting of eight short answer type questions of 2.5 marks each covering the whole syllabus.
+- 2. Section A carries 15 marks and is compulsory consisting of eight short answer type questions of 2.5 marks each covering the whole syllabus.
 The candidate will have to attempt six questions in section A. - 3.
 Sections B, C, D and E will be set from units I, II, III & IV respectively and will consist of two questions of 15 marks each from the respective unit.
 The candidates are required to attempt one question from each of these sections. - 4.
 Scientific calculator is allowed.